Veuve Clicquot and Champagne’s Leading Lady, Barbe-Nicole

 Cloudy with sludgy yeast floating around in the bottle from the second fermentation.

 Madame Clicquot questioned, “How can this be better?”
-She felt as though a clear Champagne would market itself better than a “muddy” one.
+She felt a clear Champagne would market itself better than a “muddy” one.

-Madame Clicquot arrived at a simple concept: storing bottles upside down to collect the sediment in the neck.
-She “riddled” her kitchen table with holes just large enough to put in the neck of Champagne bottle.
+Madame Clicquot devised a simple concept: store bottles upside down to collect sediment in the necks.
+She “riddled” her kitchen table with holes just large enough to fit in the necks of Champagne bottles.

-After just six weeks, Madame Clicquot had created the first system to easily remove the sediment from the bottle.
+After six weeks, Madame Clicquot created the first system to easily remove the sediment from the bottle.

 Remuage Process